 This series of work involves generating complex fractal images based on detailed analysis of crystals’ chemical structure.
 By collecting data such as the distance between each element, angle of the chemical bonding and molecular mass of the crystalline structure, I then transform and abstract the data into fractals through constructing a series of equations and formulas.
 Fractals share the same complexity as crystals and the whole process of generation mimics the formation and growth of crystals by repetitions of unit geometric pattern.

-By drawing inspiration from four different crystal structures, four difference pieces are generated.
+By drawing inspiration from four different crystal structures, four different pieces are generated.

-In the process of senior thesis research, I stumbled upon something wonderful.
+In the process of this project, I stumbled upon something wonderful.
 By combining mathematics and design, I was able to interpret crystal formation by using analytical strategies.
 This has always been what I have been searching for; to present reality from a subjective standpoint and it now serves as the foundation for my current practice.